 Obstacle #2 is for crawling under.
 Use a piece of plastic pipe, a pool noodle or your broomstick to hang the bells from.

 For obstacle #3, I used a short length of skirting board as a balance beam.
 You could also use a piece of decking board.
-Our beam is laying directly on the floor which is perfect for little ones (although Immy has had just as much fun with this and she is 6 1/2!)
+Our beam is laying directly on the floor which is perfect for little ones.
 Place your bells along the beam for the children to step over.
 If they roll off too easily, place a small piece of modelling clay or playdough underneath each one to help stabilise it a little.

 So first you have to get through that hoop without ringing those bells – tricky!
 For older children, make a rule that they can’t touch the hoop or hang the hoop higher to make it more challenging.